Kwon Chang-hoon

-Kwon Chang-hoon (권창훈; born 30 June 1994) is a South Korean professional footballer who plays as an attacking midfielder for Gimcheon Sangmu and the South Korea national team.
+Kwon Chang-hoon (권창훈; born 30 June 1994) is a South Korean professional footballer who plays as an attacking midfielder for K League 1 club Jeonbuk Hyundai Motors and the South Korea national team.

 Early life

 Kwon started playing football when he was in YangJeon Elementary School in Seoul.
 After he graduated from Joongdong Middle School, he went to Maetan High School to join the under-18 team of Suwon Samsung Bluewings.

 Club career

 Suwon Samsung Bluewings

 Suwon Samsung Bluewings signed Kwon under homegrown player rule during the 2012 K League draft.
 He made his senior debut as a substitute in the 79th minute in an AFC Champions League match against Kashiwa Reysol on 3 April 2013.
 He also made his K League debut against Daegu FC on 6 April, playing as a substitute for 25 minutes.
 He was selected for the K League 1 Best XI in 2015 and 2016 while playing for Suwon.
 He challenged France's Ligue 1 after growing as one of the top midfielders in the K League.